Faculty and Staff

 Ph.D., Michigan State University

-Xiaofeng (Steven) Liu is Associate Professor at the University of South Carolina.
-He received his Ph.D. from the Michigan State University and did his postdoctoral study at the University of Michigan.
+Xiaofeng (Steven) Liu is a Professor at the University of South Carolina.
+He received his Ph.D. from Michigan State University and did his postdoctoral study at the University of Michigan.
 He specializes in statistical power analysis, hierarchical linear modeling, statistical programming, and educational policy studies.

 Liu, X. (2013).
 Statistical Power Analysis for the Social and Behavioral Sciences: Basic and Advanced Techniques.
 New York, NY: Routledge.

 Liu, X. (2013).
 A note on statistical power in multi-site randomized trials with multiple treatments at each site.
 British Journal of Mathematical and Statistical Psychology, DOI: 10.1111/bmsp.12016.

 Liu, X. (2013).
 Statistical power in three-arm cluster randomized trials, Evaluation and the Health Professions, DOI: 10.1177/0163278713498392.